[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 6. [Step 2] Open a Hole to api.search.brave.com via CLI

-This is the main part.
+This is the main topic.

 [Network Firewall Configuration Hierarchy]